 - Make sure to drink plenty of water after your ginger bath.

-Please remember that the ginger bath will make you sweat profusely for at least an hour afterwards, so wear sweat clothes or a bathrobe.
+Please remember that the ginger bath will make you sweat profusely for at least an hour afterwards, so wear sweat clothes or a bathrobe and drink lots of water after.
 If you have sensitive skin or are allergy-prone, test ginger on your skin for irritation before dipping into the bath.

 - Combine 1-part Epsom salt to a 2-part baking soda – mixture creates this basic detox bath for one 30 minute soak.
 For a first detox bath, measure 1 cup of Epsom salt and 2 cups of baking soda.